 As per the provisions of income tax laws, the home buyer has to deduct tax at source at 1% from the purchase consideration, in case the value of the property exceeds Rs 50 lakhs.
 This applies to properties purchased through auction as well.
 Though you are buying the property from the bank (which is not the owner of the property), the TDS has to be deducted and credited to the account of the original owner.
 So, you need to obtain the PAN details/copy of the original owner of the property as you need to credit the TDS to PAN .
 In case you do not get the PAN details of the owner, you will have to deduct the tax at 20% instead of the stipulated rate of 1%.

 Moreover, you need to arrive at an agreement with the bank about the amount of the TDS to be treated as part of the purchase consideration.
 In case the auctioning bank does not agree, your cost of purchase will go up by this 1% TDS which you are supposed to deduct as it will be almost impossible for you to recover the amount of TDS from the original owner of the property.

 With such small precautions, you may be able to purchase property under auction successfully and sometimes cheaper as well.

-(The author is a taxation and home finance expert, with 30 years’ experience.)
+(The author is a tax and investment expert, with 35 years’ experience.)